-Convert functions that operate on Python lists, NumPy arrays, or Pandas frames to streams.
-The intent is to enable programmers to continue using familiar data structures such as lists, and then have their programs extended to operate on data streams.
+Convert functions that operate on Python lists, NumPy arrays, or Pandas frames to functions that operate on real-time data streams.
+The intent is to enable programmers to continue using familiar data structures such as lists, then extend their programs to operate on streams.
 The goal is separation of concerns: first focus on the logic operating on fixed-size lists and arrays; then extend the logic to streaming systems in which new messages may arrive as time progresses.
 The package can also be used to program agents that operate on streams.
 The goal with writing applications that are networks of agents is to use the great deal of prior work on networks of processes.

 Enable programmers to develop and test programs in a single process and later map functions in the program to components in a distributed system.
 These components include single-board computers such as the Raspberry Pi and Intel Galileo connected to sensors, cloud services such as the Google Compute and App Engines and Amazon EC2, and intermediate processing elements.
-The goal, here too, is separation of concerns: first develop and test the logic without being concerned about parallel execution and later distribute the logic.
+The goal here again is separation of concerns: first develop and test the logic without being concerned about parallel execution and later distribute the logic.

 Apply Python open-source science and data-mining packages such as NumPy, SciPy, Pandas and SciKit-Learn to streaming applications.
 Python has powerful packages that were not necessarily intended for streaming applications.
 The number and variety of these packages, their functionality, and the programming communities around them continue to grow.
-The goal is to exploit the knowledge and code base for non-streaming applications to streaming.

-This document only describes a Python streaming package; the document is not an exposition on stream processing, distributed computing, or Python.
-This introductory chapter does not discuss performance issues, incremental computation on streams, distributed computing of streams, or science and data-mining packages.
-In terms of the three goals listed above, this chapter only deals with the first part of the first goal: how to convert functions that operate on Python lists to streams.
+This document describes a Python streaming package.
+It is not an exposition on stream processing, distributed computing, or Python.
+This introductory section does not discuss performance issues, incremental computation on streams, distributed computing of streams, or science and data-mining packages.
+Of the three goals listed above, this section deals with the first: converting functions that operate on Python lists to functions that operate on streams.

 Streams

 A stream is a sequence of values; values may be appended to the tail of the sequence.
 Values in a stream are called messages.
 The only way in which a stream can be modified is that messages can be appended to the end of a stream.
 A message in a stream cannot be modified.
-An example of a stream is the sequence of measurements made by a sensor; as time progresses the sensor may make more measurements and send messages containing measured values along the stream.
+An example of a stream is a sequence of measurements made by a sensor; as time progresses the sensor may make more measurements and send messages containing measured values along the stream.
+However, the sensor is unable to retract or modify sent messages.

 The messages in a stream are arbitrary objects; messages in a stream need not belong to a special class.
 Some messages in a stream may have timestamps and locations while other messages may not.

 Streams are processed by agents.
 Agents can read streams and append messages to the ends of streams.
 Agents extend operations on Python lists, NumPy arrays, and Pandas frames to streams.
-In this chapter we show, using simple examples, how to extend Python functions on lists to operate on streams.
+In this chapter we show, using simple examples, how to use agents to allow functions on lists to operate on streams.
 At the end of this chapter we give an overview of the entire document.

 From Lists to Streams